Ukraine's child refugees pose huge challenge for Europe - NewsBreak

 Ukraine's child refugees pose huge challenge for Europe

-Thousands of Ukrainian children who have found shelter in hastily converted housing facilities across central and eastern Europe are struggling to come to terms with their new reality as refugees fleeing Russia 's invasion of their country.
+CHISINAU, Moldova (AP) — Thousands of Ukrainian children who have found shelter in hastily converted housing facilities across central and eastern Europe are struggling to come to terms with their new reality as refugees fleeing Russia's invasion of their country.

 Countries bordering Ukraine have provided sanctuary to a seemingly unending flow of refugees.
 But authorities in those countries are facing the monumental task of providing long-term mental care to traumatized Ukrainian children.